Politics of Bihar: Politics of development under Kumar

 In due course, the BJP arranged its leaders and Bollywood superstars for its election campaigning, all of them remaining critical to Kumar's rule and the criticism of the grand alliance was made in every rally by the BJP leaders and their star campaigners to which Kumar left Yadav to defend himself.
 The narrative of "Bade Bhai" (big brother), the word used by Kumar for Yadav was also popularised.
 It is believed that the BJP's rise under Modi in 2014 General Elections was a counterrevolution against the Mandal gains.

 According to Jaffrelot, the rising to power of BJP led to the return of upper castes in urban politics with nearly 45% of the BJP Member of Parliament belonging to the upper-caste, a consequence of this over-representation was the disproportionate ticket distribution plan of the BJP.
 The return of the upper castes to politics also revived some of their orthodoxy and ethos via state vigilantism.
 One of the evident strategies of BJP to counter Mandal gains was the restructuring of quota rules to the benefit of upper castes which includes the lateral entry and privatisation as Jaffrelot sums up.

 A Times of India report called this alliance as the attempt to revive Triveni Sangh, a pre-independence alliance of three middle peasant castes, which was called as the first attempt of the backward communities to unite under an organisational structure, in order to seek political representation.
 Based on the input of the political thinkers from Bihar, the report called the Yadav-Kumar alliance, the coalition of middle castes who were traditionally involved in agricultural and allied activities in pre-independence period.

 Despite speculation by the media, the Lalu-Nitish alliance trumped the BJP and its coalition partners, securing a majority of seats in the Bihar Legislative Assembly.
 The victory came with the largest ever increase in the number of the OBC candidates primarily from the Yadav, Kurmi and the Koeri caste; who were the core voters of the alliance.
 It was also reported that due to these three castes voting together after a long time since Kumar defected from Yadav's Janata Dal in the 1990s, the upper-caste representation reached its lowest at 23.9% in the Bihar assembly.

 In 2020 Bihar Legislative Assembly election, NDA stormed back to power with BJP winning 75 seats.
 Nitish Kumar remained the CM.

 In 2025 Bihar Legislative Assembly election, NDA was re-elected to power with BJP emerging as the single largest party winning 89 seats.
 JD(U) winning 85 seats.
 Nitish Kumar remained the CM.
+On 14 April 2026, Kumar resigned as the chief minister and was replaced by his deputy Samrat Chaudhary, who became the first chief minidster from the Bharatiya Janata Party in the state.